CarlosCano93/pet-project/README.md

     }

 We have five POJOS in six lines.
 We can also add the builder or mapper and still be readable!

+## URL Shortener
+Two endpoints.
+One to save the url and get the identifier hash.
+Other to redirect with the hash.

+Working on it...

+TODO:

+- Improve the hash generator
+- Error catching
+- Persistence in DB
+- Cache